Red Cabbage Salad with Bacon and Goat Cheese

-Red cabbage is kind of a food photographer’s nightmare, but don’t let that stop you from making this amazing Cabbage Salad with Bacon and Goat Cheese!
-I love this with red cabbage, but use green cabbage if that’s what you have!
+If you’re a fan of bacon and goat cheese, you have to try this amazing Red Cabbage Salad with Bacon and Goat Cheese!
+And I love this salad with red cabbage, but you can use green cabbage if that’s what you have.

 (Scroll down for complete recipe with nutritional information.)